tamaskenez/imgui-cmake/README.md

 CMake support for ImGui
 =======================

+**Note: This repo is abandoned, I'm using https://github.com/tamaskenez/allthesmallthings now.**

 ImGui has been designed to be used without CMake or any other build tool, by simply adding the ImGui source files to your project.